 The Holy Rosary religious curriculum presents children with accurate and comprehensive religious instruction based on the following:

-- Sacred Scripture and Tradition - The Catechism of the Catholic Church (U.S. Council of Catholic Bishops USCCB, 2000) - The General Directory of Catechesis (USCCB, 2005) - An Ageless Faith for a New Generation (Diocese of Evansville, Nov., 1999).
+- Sacred Scripture and Tradition - The Catechism of the Catholic Church (U.S. Council of Catholic Bishops USCCB, 2000) - The New Directory of Catechesis (USCCB, 2020) - The Diocesan Curriculum: Forming and Sending Disciples (Diocese of Evansville, January 2024).